BGOOONZ-BLOG/Blog2.0-August-Super-Stable/src/pages/docs/articles/writing-files.md

     it for your project.
 seo:
     title: Writing Files
+    description: >-
-    description: This is the Writing Files page
+        This is the Writing Files page.
+The easiest way to write to files in Node.js is to use the fs.writeFile() API. const fs = require('fs');
     extra:
         - name: 'og:type'
           value: website